 - The Dash Diet for a Younger You: This version of the Dash eating plan has more emphasis on increasing natural, plant-based foods in the diet.

 - The Vegetarian Dash Diet: Obviously based on the same principles, but without the meat.

 The above Dash diets all follow very similar principles.
-However there are variations in the principles that cater for health goals on an individual basis.
+However, there are variations in the principles that cater to health goals on an individual basis.

 So what can we eat on the Dash Diet?

 The dash diet plan is actually very similar to the Mediterranean diet and is a heart-healthy diet for life.
 Healthy foods from the original version of the Dash diet include:-

 The Dash diet is based around eating 8 – 10 servings of healthy fruit and vegetables throughout the day.
 Yes, 4 -5 servings of vegetables and 4 – 5 servings of fruit.
 There are no restrictions and a huge choice.
 This recommendation is double that of the famous ‘5 a day‘ campaign advocated by many countries.
 Why restrict yourself to only 5 a day?